Child abuse in New Zealand: Tahani Mahomed

-Tahini Mahomed died 1 January 2008 after being admitted to hospital 28 December 2007 due to failure to feed.
+Tahani Mahomed died 1 January 2008 after being admitted to hospital 28 December 2007 due to failure to feed.
 Upon admission to the hospital her condition was upgraded to critical due to head injuries consistent with being hit with great force.
 Mr Mahomed was charged on one count of murder of Tahani two counts of injuring with intent to cause grievous bodily harm and failing to provide the necessities of life and Ms Mahomed with failure to provide necessities of life.
-It was found during admission that Tahini as well as suffering from recent head trauma was also recovering from a previous broken leg and head injury that were in the process of healing.
+It was found during admission that Tahani as well as suffering from recent head trauma was also recovering from a previous broken leg and head injury that were in the process of healing.

 Duwayne Pailegutu

-Duwayne died on July 2, 2008 due to 75 external injuries from assault by his step father Mr Joachim that left him paralyzed on one side and difficulty breathing.
+Duwayne died on 2 July 2008, following 75 external injuries from assault by his stepfather Mr Joachim that left him paralyzed on one side and difficulty breathing.
 Mr Joachim was sentenced to 18 years non parole for his death.
 Duwayne's injuries were the result of a Mr Joachim's assault on 24 June 2008 and his subsequent neglect to seek treatment for the boy after the attack.